The Story of Dennis Lee

 Lee also knew from his experience in Washington that if these technologies were ever to get to the people, he could not have one central distribution facility that would be an easy target.
 So, while technologies were being developed, Lee was also developing a network of people to whom he sold information on the heat pump and who would eventually be involved in the distribution and manufacture of the products being developed.

-He thought having hundreds of people involved in distribution would increase his odds of success.
+having hundreds of people involved in distribution would increase his odds of success.
 But another course in the education of government corruption was about to be offered.

 In January of 1988, without notice or warning, 13 armed, bullet proof-vested deputies raided the research facility, stripping the company of all its technology prototypes and records.
 They herded all the employees into the conference room, photographing and identifying them against their will before letting them go.